 Expanded Trade With China

 The Cold War began to thaw in 1969 with the Nixon Doctrine.
 The U.S. would no longer send its troops to Asia, except for nuclear threats.
-The Doctrine allowed President Richard Nixon to decrease defense spending and open up relations with China.
-That’s led to enhanced bilateral trade with the rising superpower that totaled $558 billion by 2019.
+The Nixon Doctrine allowed President Richard Nixon to decrease defense spending and open up relations with China, which has led to enhanced bilateral trade with the rising superpower that totaled $558 billion by 2019.